 There are currently no models that generate strong P-violating PDFs.
 Modifications of QCD through the inclusion of a $\theta$-term would lead to extremely small effects, since the value of the $\theta$ parameter is constrained by measurements of the neutron electric dipole moment.
 Other higher-dimensional P-violating SMEFT operators could possibly generate nonzero P-violating PDFs.
 A model with a topologically non-trivial QCD background has been used to generate transverse-momentum-dependent fragmentation functions~\cite{Kang:2010qx}.
-The inclusion of electroweak corrections in the evolution of PDFs can also produce parity-violating PDFs.
-This effect is expected to be extremely small at low energies: QED gives corrections below 1\%~\cite{Ball:2013hta}, and PV contributions would be smaller by a factor $Q^2 / M_Z^2$, thus negligible at low energies.
+The inclusion of electroweak corrections in the evolution of PDFs can also produce PV PDFs.
+However, given that QED corrections are below 1\%~\cite{Ball:2013hta,Manohar:2016nzj}, PV contributions would be smaller by a factor $Q^2 / M_Z^2$, thus negligible at low energies.

-In order to obtain a first estimate of the size of the newly introduced PV PDFs, we assume that they are proportional to their parity-even counterparts, i.e., $g_1^{\rm PV} = a\, g_1$, with $a$ being a very small number.
+In order to obtain a first estimate of the size of the newly introduced PV PDFs, we assume they are proportional to their parity-even counterparts, i.e., $g_1^{\rm PV} = a\, g_1$, with $a$ being a very small number.
 This leads to